Accountability

 Find out more about SNV’s actions to tackle Modern Slavery and Human Trafficking via our Modern Slavery and Anti Human Trafficking statement.
 This statement is made pursuant of section 54(1) of the UK Modern Slavery Act 2015 and constitutes our Modern Slavery and Anti Human Trafficking statement for the financial year ending December 2021.
 The statement is also published on the UK Government registry of Modern Slavery statements.
 You can find it here.

-Preventive and corrective action
+Preventive and corrective actions

 All team members are required to be familiar with and adhere to the SNV Code of Conduct and the related procedures.
 This set of documents defines the Ethical Standards SNV lives by and outlines preventive action to avert discrimination, harassment, any safeguarding incident, and fraud, as well as the corrective measures SNV will adopt in case of breaches of the Code of Conduct.